Sphearis/Wavesdotnet/README.md

 This dll will allow you to interact with the Waves blockchain from any asp .net webpage or application, you'll be able to issue commands to your own node or to any external one with rpc enabled such as:
 - Check any Waves balance on a wallet (already included in this version)
 - Check any Token balance on a wallet (already included in this version)
-- Gather information about transactions and blocks
+- Gather information about transactions (already included in this version)
 - Transfer Waves or Tokens from one wallet to another
 - Issue or reissue Tokens
 - Trade Waves and Tokens on the DEX (Decentralized Exchange)